-Students transferring into the M.Div. program must complete a minimum of 16 course credits in residence at Union Presbyterian Seminary (half the credits required for the degree) and spend at least 1.5 years in Union Presbyterian Seminary's academic program, including the final year.
+Students transferring into the M.Div. program must complete a minimum of 48 hours in residence at Union Presbyterian Seminary (half the hours required for the degree) and spend at least 1.5 years in Union Presbyterian Seminary's academic program, including the final year.
 Students who receive transfer credit for all basic courses in any department are required to take at least one elective course in that department: biblical studies, theology and ethics, history, education, and practical theology.
-Transfer students must earn at least two credits in supervised ministry at Union Presbyterian Seminary.
+Transfer students must earn at least six hours in supervised ministry at Union Presbyterian Seminary.